epietrowicz/particle-somduino/README.md

-# SoMduino
+# Somduino
 This is a sample design for a _mostly_ assembled PCB from a manufacturing service like JLCPCB, helping you get started with a custom SoM based design.
-The SoMduino is an Arduino Uno form factor breakout board intended to work with either BSoM or MSoM Particle products.
+The Somduino is an Arduino Uno form factor breakout board intended to work with either BSoM or MSoM Particle products.

 ![particle-somduino-final](https://github.com/user-attachments/assets/60043049-87e8-497d-ab6a-1753abb38832)